 Louissaint points out that your business needs to establish quoting policies and procedures that your team will carry out, with or without a quoting tool, that ensure solutions reflect your technical expertise, as well as brand and price consistency.

-“In general, technology is a tool to help you with the tasks you do.
-You need to figure out how to optimize the manual process you have in place with your quote management system,” Louissaint explains.
+“Technology is a tool to help you with your tasks.
+But, first, you need to figure out how to optimize the manual processes you have in place with your quote management system,” Louissaint explains.

 For example, if you’re currently using Microsoft Word to generate quotes and typing in the descriptions of products, a quote management tool will automate that.
 “With a quote management tool, you enter the SKU, and it fills in the description for you.
 If you want to add photos or attach documents, it will do that for you, as well,” he says.